paypal-examples/mobile-app-web-sdk-integration-example/README.md

 # mobile-app-web-sdk-integration-example

+This Mono Repo contains Three Applications to demostrate an example of using PayPal Web SDK in your Native Mobile Applications.
+1. A Web Application which should be hosted on your Web Server
+2. A Sample Android Application using Java to show an example of using the above Web Application in your Android Application.
+3. A Sample iOS Application using SwiftUI to show an example of using the above Web Application in your iOS Application.

 > **Important:** PayPal does not recommend using Webview to integrate PayPal Checkout with Native Mobile App.
 To deliver the best experience use [PayPal Android SDK](https://developer.paypal.com/docs/checkout/advanced/android/) and [PayPal iOS SDK](https://developer.paypal.com/docs/checkout/advanced/ios/).
 You can also use [Braintree iOS](https://developer.paypal.com/braintree/docs/guides/client-sdk/setup/ios/v5) and  [Braintree Android](https://developer.paypal.com/braintree/docs/guides/client-sdk/setup/android/v3) SDK.